April 12, 2019

 When it comes to cleaning pedals, a gentle hand is key.
 For example, using a high-pressure spay hose can actually blow particles past the seals and into the bearings.
 Extensive water use can even wash grease out of essential areas, leaving the exposed metal to corrode.
 Instead, use a low-pressure water source to soften any stuck dirt and then remove it with a cloth or by hand.
 In some cases, you may want to remove your pedals from the bike for easier access.
 This also gives you an opportunity to inspect the pedals for damage and to re-grease the spindle threads, both of which should be done once or twice per year.

 To clean your pedals, the most basic things you’ll need are a gentle source of water (like a bottle, or bucket and sponge), a cloth or paper towel to dry things off with, and a small scrubbing tool.
 Soft tools like old paint or tooth brushes can be useful for getting dirt out if the nooks and crannies of smaller pedals.
 If you plan on cleaning your pedals regularly, you can find more specialized options at your local bike shop.
 We also recommend getting a dry bike lubricant (like Finish Line or Teflon) to further insulate and protect any mechanical parts.
-If you plan on removing your pedals before cleaning them, you’ll find everything that you’ll need to know here.
+And remember, you can always remove your pedals from your bike so you can clean every nook and cranny.

 Now that we’ve gone over the importance of keeping your pedals clean and what you’ll need to do it, here is how to properly clean your bike pedals: